bytefish/bytefish.de/blog/blazor_fluentui_and_odata.md

 category: blazor
 slug: blazor_fluentui_and_odata
 author: Philipp Wagner
-summary: This article shows how to use Fluent UI Blazor and OData to add Filtering to DataGrid.
+summary: This article shows how to use Fluent UI Blazor, OData and Kiota to add Filtering to DataGrid.

-This repository shows how to use Blazor, Fluent UI Blazor and OData to display data in a Fluent UI Data Grid.
+This repository shows how to use Blazor, Fluent UI, OData and Kiota to display data in a Fluent UI Data Grid.
 It uses the WideWorldImporters Backend to provide the data.

-All code in this article can be found at:
+All code can be found in a Git repository at:

 * [https://github.com/bytefish/WideWorldImporters](https://github.com/bytefish/WideWorldImporters)